FortiGate

 In cases where no firewall policies are configured to allow internet access through the DHCP connection, internet access will be lost to users on the local network.

-Take an example of a FortiGate with an existing WAN connection on port1 and a DHCP connection which will be added on port 3.
+Take an example of a FortiGate with an existing static WAN connection on port1 and a DHCP WAN connection added on port3 interface.

 config system interface